rvp47/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coil

-Using the MechaCar Suspension_Coil.csv dataset, summary statics tables were generated to show the suspension coil’s PSI continuous variable across all manufacturing lots and the PSI metrics (mean, median, variance, and standard deviation) for Lots 1, 2, and 3.
+Summary statics tables were generated to show the suspension coil’s PSI continuous variable across all manufacturing lots and the PSI metrics (mean, median, variance, and standard deviation) for Lots 1, 2, and 3.
 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.

 The PSI summary chart for all three manufacturing lots showed that the variance of the suspension coils was **62.29 pounds per square inch**.
 This does not exceed the 100 pounds per square inch specification.
 ![Deliverable 2 total_summary](https://user-images.githubusercontent.com/90656004/151676878-465872cd-28d4-4f20-bc4d-ace0e2cdabe4.PNG)